kippjohnson/reproducible_research/README.md

 * master_script.R

-This script runs a minimal linear mixed model analysis on the dataset "penicillin.csv" which is saved in the data directory of the repository.
+This script runs a linear mixed model analysis on the dataset "penicillin.csv" which is already saved in the data directory of the repository.

 ## Final Steps